dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 ### Quick Insights

-Quick insights are about applying various algorithms on the background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`.
+* Quick insights are about applying various algorithms on the background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`.

-Right-click on a **report** file and choose "quick insights".
-You can further investigate a particular visual from the insights dashbaord by selecting the specific visual (focus mode) and click up and right "get insights" again
+* Right-click on a **report** file and choose "quick insights".
+You can further investigate a particular visual from the insights dashbaord by selecting the specific visual you're interested on (focus mode) and click on the up and right "get insights" button

 <br>